livereload/LiveReload/mac/FileSystemMonitoringKit/FSEventsFix/README.md

         FSEventsFixDisable();
     }
     if (alertAboutFSEventsBug) {
+        // ... show alert, once per folder or maybe once per app launch ...
     }

 Note that even if the workaround isn't operational, it does not necessarily mean it hasn't been installed.
-A call to `FSEventsFixDisable` is still required to uninstall the workaround (if desired).
+A call to `FSEventsFixDisable` is still required to uninstall the workaround if so desired.

 ### Checking and repairing the broken state

 See `FSEventsFixIsBroken` and `FSEventsFixRepairIfNeeded` in the header file for the (straightforward) details.

-`FSEventsFixRepairIfNeeded` implements a workaround suggested by Apple, but there's no guarantee that it works.
+`FSEventsFixRepairIfNeeded` implements the rename method suggested by Apple, but at this point there's no confirmation that it actually works.

+### Debug options and logging

+You can use `FSEventsFixConfigure` to enable a bunch of useful debug options, and to provide a logging block.

+The options are documented in the header file.
+A notable one is `FSEventsFixDebugOptionSimulateBroken` that, when enabled, treats all folders containing `__!FSEventsBroken!__` in their name as broken.
+Similarly, `FSEventsFixDebugOptionSimulateRepair` will simulate a successful repair by renaming such folders to exclude `__!FSEventsBroken!__` from the name.
+This allows you to test the relevant code paths without access to a machine with an actual broken folder.

+`FSEventsFixConfigure`, if called, must be called before any other method of the library.

+### Concurrency

+All public API methods are thread-safe and can be called from any thread/queue.
+However, to avoid race conditions, you must guarantee that a call to `FSEventsFixConfigure` (if any) returns before any other FSEventsFix call is performed.

+## Multiple instances of FSEventsFix

+FSEventsFix only supports a single copy of the library per process.
+This can be a concern if using multiple monitoring libraries, or when shipping as part of a library.

 ## Implementation